g-avgeros/eCommerce/README.md

 # eCommerce

 Welcome to the eCommerce project!
-This is an online bookstore focused on programming books.
+This is an online eshop focused on programming books, mouse pads, coffee cups and luggage tags.
 The project utilizes MySQL for the database management system, Java for the backend, and Angular for the frontend.

 ## Table of Contents